heabijay/crtcli/README.md

 - `[PACKAGES]` — A space-separated or comma-separated list of package names to download.

-  Defaults: If omitted, crtcli will try to determine the package name from the current directory (by looking for descriptor.json).
+  Defaults: If omitted, crtcli will try to determine the package name(s) from the current directory (by looking for [workspace.crtcli.toml](#workspacecrtclitoml) or descriptor.json).

 **Options:**